GPII/universal/documentation/PreferencesServer.md

 ```

-#### PUT /preferences/:token[?view=:view]
+#### PUT /preferences/:gpiiKey[?view=:view]

 This is used to update an existing preferences set to the Preferences Server.
-In case no preferences set exists associated with that token, a new one will be created.
+In case no preferences set exists associated with that GPII key, a new one will be created.

 As with GET and POST, this takes an optional `view` parameter denoting the ontology of the settings provided in the payload of the request body.
 If no `view` is provided, the preferences will be stored and interpreted as being in the `flat` format.